 Immediately following the chamber bake-out and certification, the flight hardware will be installed in the vacuum chamber.
-The hardware will be baked out at the highest allowable temperature as determined in the bake-out plan.
-The hardware shall be certified at its maximum on-orbit operating temperature with the QCM at the temperature of the coldest sensitive surface as specified in the bakeout plan.
-Following the hardware certification, a cold-finger will be turned on for eight hours.
-A cold-finger wash will be taken after the chamber has been opened.
+The hardware will be baked out at the highest allowable temperature.
+The hardware shall be certified at its maximum on-orbit operating temperature with the QCM at the temperature of the coldest sensitive surface.
 For details, refer to the THEMIS Subsystems Bake-out Plan.